 - Only manual bidding option is available (features like automatic bidding and conversion optimizer are disabled)

 - Available monthly budget is divided equally between days of a month.

 It means unused daily budget will not roll over to the next day.
 Basically, we have to deal with multiple daily budgets and try to utilize available budget every day.

 - Violation of any program policies could lead to grant termination

 More detailed information is available on this page.
 Want to learn more about Google Grants?
-Cardinal Path can help you with your application and develop a strategy to make sure your organization optimizes the use of your Google Grants account.This entry was posted in Search Engine Marketing and tagged advertising, adwords, google adwords, google grants.
+Cardinal Path can help you with your application and develop a strategy to make sure your organization optimizes the use of your Google Grants account.This entry was posted in Technology, Search Engine Marketing and tagged advertising, adwords, google adwords, google grants.
 Bookmark the permalink.